w3c/webextensions/proposals/permissions-canAccess.md

 }

 dictionary AccessResult {
-  // extension context can executeScript on host
+  // extension context can executeScript on host.
+Not returned when only a url is passed as AccessQuery scriptingAccess?: boolean,
-  scriptingAccess: boolean,
-  // extension context has temporary host access allowing fetch requests
+  // extension context has host access allowing fetch requests
   hostAccess: boolean,
 }